Michael Lewis (basketball coach)

-Michael Lewis (born July 27, 1977) is an American college basketball coach and former player who is the head coach of the Ball State Cardinals men's team.
+Michael Lewis (born July 27, 1977) is an American college basketball coach and former player who was most recently the head coach at Ball State University.
 He played in college for the Indiana Hoosiers.

 Playing career

 Lewis played high school basketball at Jasper High School where he scored 2,138 career points, and was named Gatorade Player of the Year in 1996.
 In college, Lewis played at Indiana University Bloomington, where he was an all-Big Ten third team selection and ranks second all-time in Indiana history in assists playing for the Hoosiers under Bob Knight.